ChristianGrimberg/powershell-training/README.md

     New-Service -Name Test -BinaryPathName ./service.exe # Create a new service with a specific binary file
     ```

+* See the Windows Event Log:

+    ```powershell
+    Get-EventLog -LogName Security -EntryType Error -Newest 5 # See the first 5 Security Errors from Windows Event Log
+    ```

 * Working with Windows Registry:

     ```powershell